How To

 Keeping your Macbook Pro and Macbook Air Cool

 MacBook generally has more overheating problems than Windows PC.
-However, it is hard to separate between a MacBook that is normally running hot or one that is overheating.
-There are many reasons why your MacBook Pro may overheat.
+However, it is hard to separate between a MacBook that is normally running hot and one that is overheating.
+There are many reasons why your MacBook Pro and MacBook Air may overheat.
 Most of it can be easily fixed but sometimes they are left untreated.
-To solve all the queries of how to cool down your MacBook, read further!
+To solve all the queries of how to stop MacBook from overheating, read further!

 The next question is what makes your Mac overheat?
 As stated above, it can be due to a lot of reasons.
 Your MacBook’s fan might be in poor condition due to which it causes insufficient cooling.
 Depending on the model, your MacBook can have one or two fans.
-MacBook Pros have vents on the back and on the sides whereas MacBook Airs have one vent on the back.
-So, it’s important that vents should not be blocked.
+MacBook Pros have vents on the back and the sides whereas MacBook Airs have one vent on the back.
+So, vents mustn’t be blocked.
 Another reason might be damaged batteries.
-Apple reviews on MacBook Pro states that the risk of overheating can be due to defective batteries.
+Apple reviews on MacBook Pro state that the risk of overheating can be due to defective batteries.

 5. Check via Activity Monitor